Kami Kandola: Career

-From 1998 to 2003, Kandola worked as a health specialist consultant in the Canadian International Development Agency (CIDA), working with international health organizations, including the World Health Organization and the World Bank During her time at CIDA, she lent her expertise in regions of Brazil, India, Cote d'Ivorie, and China.
+From 1998 to 2003, Kandola worked as a health specialist consultant in the Canadian International Development Agency (CIDA), working with international health organizations, including the World Health Organization and the World Bank During her time at CIDA, she lent her expertise in regions of Brazil, India, Côte d'Ivoire, and China.

 In 2003, she moved to Yellowknife, the capital city of the Northwest Territories to become a regional medical officer under the leadership of Andre Corriveau.
 In 2009, she briefly rose to the role of chief medical officer to oversee the region's response to the 2009 swine flu pandemic.
 At the peak of the pandemic, 25 of the territory's 33 communities had identified cases of H1N1.
 In that role, she also supervised the roll-out of the H1N1 vaccine, organizing immunization action teams as 34,000 doses were shipped to vaccinate Northwest Territory residents.

 On October 1, 2018, Kandola assumed the position of Chief Medical Officer of the Northwest Territories, succeeding Andre Corriveau.